-" The Company had received a penalty notice from National Highways Authority of India (NHAI) levying a penalty of Rs.1,031.00 Lakhs for delay in completion of First Periodic Maintenance of the Project which was subsequently enhanced by CAG to Rs.2,344.00 Lakhs.
-NHAI had subsequently deducted Ks.1,078.62 Lakhs as penalty and damages while releasing 18th Annuity in March 2018 and from 22nd Annuity an amount of Rs.
-1 430.49.J akkras while < further deduction of an amount of Rs.197.90 Lakhs f from 25th Annuity towards non-fulfilment of O&M Obligations and non-curing of deficiencies in the \ time specified in Service Concession Agreement (CA) which is considered recoverable in the opinion of the management.
+The Company had received a penalty notice from National Highways Authority of India (NHAI) levying a penalty of Rs.1,031.00 Lakhs for delay in Completion of First Periodic Maintenance of the Project which was subsequently enhanced by CAG to Rs.2,344.00 Lakhs.
+NHAI had subsequently deducted Rs.1,078.62 Lakhs as penalty and damages while releasing 18th Annuity in March 2018 and from 22nd Annuity an amount of Rs..1430.48.J 2kkr.3\ while time specified in Service Concession Agreement (CA) which is considered recoverable in the opinion of the management.

-The Company had invoked Arbitration proceedings against NHAI in respect of the dispute on applicability of carrying out periodic maintenance (overlay (work) of the road project once in every five years in the Concession Agreement.
-On January 14, 2020, the Hon'ble Tribunal had pronounced the award wherein it had not agreed with the contention of the Company that overlay is to be carried out as and when the roughness index exceeds 2000 mm/km " and had held that the Company has to carry out overlay irrespective of the condition of the road.
-In view of the finding, the Tribunal had directed the Company to commence second overlay work with effect from April 01, 2020 and complete by December 31, 2020 and also complete the third overlay v work by April 01, 2025.
+The Company had invoked Arbitration proceedings against NHAI in respect of the dispute on applicability of carrying out periodic maintenance (overlay work) of the road project once in every five years in the Concession Agreement.
+On January 14, 2020, the Hon'ble Tribunal had pronounced the award ward and had not agreed with the contention of the Company that overlay is to be carried out as and when the roughness index exceeds 2000 mm/km Company to company has to carry out overlay irrespective of the condition of the road.
+In view of the finding, the Tribunal had directed the work by April 01, 2025.
 The NHAI had challenged the award before the Hon'ble High Court of Delhi with regard to extending the timeline to commence and complete the second overlay work and third overlay work stating that such concession is not in accordance with Concession Agreement.

-The Arbitral Tribunal had further directed NHAI to refund the amount of Rs.1,078.62 Lakhs which was wrongly deducted from the annuity along with r interest @12% p.a. from the date of deduction.
-The Arbitral Tribunal had also directed NHAI to pay Rs.30.00 Lakhs towards costs of litigation and the entire amount of fee paid to the Arbitrators by the Company on behalf of NHAI.
+The Arbitral Tribunal had further directed NHAI to refund the amount of Rs.1,078.62 Lakhs which was wrongly deducted from the annuity along with refuse the same interest 12% p.a. from the date of deduction.
+The Arbitral Tribunal had also directed NHAI to pay Rs.30.00 Lakhs towards costs of litigation and the amount of fee paid to the Arbitrators by the Company on behalf of NHAI.
 NHAI had challenged the award with regard to directions for refund of amount before the Hon'ble High Court of Delhi.

-CAggrieved by the findings of the Tribunal, to the limited issue of requirement of overlay upon every 5 years, the Company had filed an application under Section 34 of the Arbitration and Conciliation Act, 1996 before Hon'ble High Court of Delhi by challenging the award to the extent of wrong interpretation of clause 4.3.1 of schedule "I" to CA and rejection of claims for reimbursement of cost of overlay incurred by the company which under given circumstance was not required pending disposal of appeal.
+Aggrieved by the findings of the Tribunal, to the limited issue of requirement of overlay upon every 5 years, the Company had filed an application under Section 34 of the Arbitration and Conciliation Act, 1996 before Hon'ble High Court of Delhi by challenging the award to the extent of wrong interpretation of clause 4.3.1 of schedule "I" to CA and rejection of claims for reimbursement of cost of overlay incurred by the company which under given circumstance was not required pending disposal of appeal.

-The Honourable Delhi High Court vide its order dated April 06, 2022 had upheld the Company's contentions and held that the overlay is to be carried out e as and when the roughness index exceeds 2000 mm/km and rejected the arbitration order which had held that the Company has to carry out overlay r irrespective of the condition of the road every five years.
+The Honourable Delhi High Court vide its order dated April 06, 2022 had upheld the Company's contentions and held that the overlay is to be carried out as and when the roughness index exceeds 2000 mm/km and rejected the arbitration order which had held that the Company has to carry out overlay irrespective of the condition of the road every five years.
 It has further upheld the Company's claim in respect of the cost incurred on the first major maintenance and directed that the quantification of the claim to be done by the arbitrator appointed by it.
-The awards of tribunal on other matters $\boldsymbol{\gamma}$ favourable to the Company was further upheld by the High Court.
+The awards of tribunal on other matters favourable to the Company was further upheld by the High Court.